 The individual Colour Grade Curves

-In the above shot we can now see that I have added three additional curves and these will sit on top of the other colour correction curves.
-I mentioned before that I like to try and keep my curves as smooth and as clean as possible.
-This means I try and use as few nodes as possible and generally this is kept to one node in the shadows, one in the midtones and one in the highlights.
-Additionally I will often shift the black and white points too (these are the nodes in the far bottom left corner [see the green curve above] and the top right corner node).
-By keeping the curves smooth like this you avoid adding extra colour issues by avoiding sharp transitions in tone and colour.
+In the shot above, we can see that I have added three additional curves, which will sit on top of the other colour correction curves.
+I mentioned before that I like to try to keep my curves as smooth and clean as possible.
+This means I try to use as few nodes as possible, and generally this is kept to one node in the shadows, one in the midtones and one in the highlights.
+Additionally, I will often shift the black and white points, too (these are the nodes in the bottom-left corner [see the green curve above] and the top-right corner node).
+By keeping the curves smooth like this, you avoid introducing extra colour issues caused by sharp transitions in tone and colour.

 Some more colour correction and colour grading examples...

-In the above shots we can see the process again, firstly with the original shot, then the colour corrected version, and finally the colour graded version.
-But you may also have noted that there is only a slight difference from colour correction to colour grade.
+In the shots above, we can see the process again: first the original shot, then the colour-corrected version, and finally the colour-graded version.
+But you may also have noted that there is only a slight difference between colour correction and colour grade.
 Let's take a closer look at the curves involved.

-With the colour correction curves in place there isn't anything too surprising at work here but it is worth noting that I've lifted the black point (bottom left node) in all of the colour channels to really get rid of any deep dark black areas.
+With the colour correction curves in place, there isn't anything too surprising at work here, but it is worth noting that I've lifted the black point (bottom-left node) in all colour channels to really get rid of any deep, dark black areas.

 Now let's take a closer look at how I graded this image.

-In the image above we can see the extent to which I have colour graded the shot after colour correction.
-In fact there actually was no further 'colouring' that took place in this image.
+In the image above, we can see the extent of my colour grading after colour correction.
+In fact, there was no further 'colouring' in this image.
 All I have done is to shift the black point up slightly and to bring the white point down slightly.
-This is a technique often used in colour grading to reduce overall contrast in an attempt to make an image more visually homogeneous or to reduce the visual distractions that very bright highlights and very dark shadows can have.
+This is a technique often used in colour grading to reduce overall contrast, aiming to make an image more visually homogeneous or to reduce the visual distractions caused by very bright highlights and very dark shadows.

 One more example...

-If we look at the original shot above, you'd be forgiven for thinking that the image was a 'write-off/re-shoot'.
-The skin colour looks awful with a heavy cast of blue and magenta all over it, but with a bit of clever tweaking we can bring back a very believable skin tone that still retains some of that cinematic colour in the shadows and highlights.
+If we look at the original shot above, you'd be forgiven for thinking that the image was a 'write-off or re-shoot'.
+The skin colour looks awful, with a heavy blue-and-magenta cast, but with a bit of clever tweaking, we can restore a very believable skin tone while still retaining some of that cinematic colour in the shadows and highlights.

 Now that we can see the individual curves, we can break down what was done to achieve the colour correction.
-We can see that reds were removed from the highlights but added to the shadows, we can also see that very little was done in the green channel but a huge amount of blue was pulled out across the entire image in the blue channel.
-The resulting shot is colour corrected but still with that coloured cinematic theme being present in the dark shadow areas as well as the highlights.
-This is a dramatic technique and one that takes a little practice but one that will offer up very unique looking results that rely more on the colour correction than the actual colour grade.
+We can see that reds were removed from the highlights but added to the shadows.
+We can also see that very little was done in the green channel, but a huge amount of blue was pulled out across the entire image in the blue channel.
+The resulting shot is colour-corrected, but still retains that coloured cinematic theme in the dark shadow areas as well as the highlights.
+This is a dramatic technique and one that takes a little practice, but one that will offer up very unique-looking results that rely more on the colour correction than the actual colour grade.
 Let's look to see what we did for that final step in this image.

 So the actual colour grade for this shot was simply copied and transferred from the previous image.
 All you have to do is drag the curve from one document to the other.

-You don't have to hold shift to make this work but it's a good habit to get into as holding shift ensures that any layer you copy and transfer from one document to another document stays centralised on the page based on the source location.
+You don't have to hold shift to make this work, but it's a good habit to get into, as holding shift ensures that any layer you copy and transfer from one document to another stays centralised on the page relative to its source location.

-By copying and transferring curves in this way, you ensure a consistency between files in a series of shots and it is far easier than trying to recreate the same curves in every file.
+By copying and transferring curves this way, you ensure consistency across files in a series of shots, which is far easier than trying to recreate the same curves in every file.

 Points to Remember

-I know this has been a long post but I feel there is a lot to cover on this technique and in actuality I've barely scratched the surface.
-But here's recap of the most salient points I've spoken about so far.
+I know this has been a long post, but I feel there is a lot to cover on this technique, and in actuality, I've barely scratched the surface.
+But here's a recap of the most salient points I've spoken about so far.

 Colour grade with Intent

-Think about the final shot including the post pro stage.
-Colour grading can be done on any image but do you want to shoot the image with colours to then colour correct them later?
+Think about the final shot, including the post-pro stage.
+Colour grading can be done on any image, but do you want to shoot the image in colour and then colour-correct it later?
 What is your final intention?

 Colour Correct First, then Colour Grade

-I persoanlly prefer to keep things separated on my file so that I can adjust things later.
-For example I colour correct first, then I create a whole fresh batch of colour grading curves to apply on top of that.
-Doing it in this way enables me to turn off the colour grade layer and check the colour correction later.
+I personally prefer to keep things separated in my file so I can adjust things later.
+For example, I colour-correct first, then I create a whole new batch of colour-grading curves to apply on top of that.
+Doing it this way lets me turn off the colour grade layer and check the colour correction later.
 You'll be surprised how useful this can be.

 Do Your Colour Correction/Grading in Separate Curves

-I think it makes colouring far easier when you can turn off and on individual colour curves afterwards to see what colour is affecting what.
+I think it makes colouring far easier when you can turn individual colour curves on and off afterwards to see which colour is affecting which.
 This is only possible by separating your colour curves into Red, Green and Blue.

 Keep Your Curves Clean